Tyler Lockett Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Matchup vs. Green Bay

-- Against the Packers, Lockett has averaged 64 receiving yards per game in his four career matchups, 4.5 fewer than his over/under for Sunday's game.
+- In his four matchups against the Packers, Lockett's 64 receiving yards average is 4.5 less than his over/under for Sunday's game (68.5).

-- Lockett, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In four matchups, Lockett has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Packers.

 - Note: Lockett's stats vs. Packers date back to 2016.

-- This week Lockett will face the NFL's seventh-ranked pass defense (227.7 yards allowed per game).
+- The 227.7 yards per game the Packers are allowing through the air makes them the NFL's seventh-ranked pass defense.

-- At 1.7 passing TDs conceded per game, the Packers defense is ranked 19th in the league.
+- With 15 passing TDs conceded this year, the Packers defense is ranked 19th in the league.

 Recent Performances

-- In his Week 8 outing against the Jaguars, Lockett was targeted 13 times, picking up 142 yards on 12 receptions.
+- In his Week 8 matchup with the Jaguars, Lockett hauled in 12 passes for 142 yards while being targeted 13 times.

-- Lockett's 16 catches have led to 189 yards (63.0 per game) over his last three outings.
-He was targeted 23 times.
+- Lockett has 16 receptions (on 23 targets) for 189 yards in his last three games, averaging 63.0 yards per game.

 Lockett's Seattle Teammates